 While Mexico can be generally safe, you never know what may occur.
 Possibilities include earthquakes, canceled flights, hurricanes (June-Nov), car accidents, lost baggage, your phone falling in the water, your camera getting lost or stolen, rental car damage, etc. Or you could just get sick while on vacation.

 The most serious possibility would be a medical emergency or major accident, in which you’d need extensive hospitalization and/or medical evacuation back to your home country.
 Your medical insurance back home almost certainly would not cover such a catastrophic event in a foreign country.
 This is why travel insurance coverage can be so important when traveling to Mexico, or anywhere.

 Travel insurance will have you covered so that you don’t incur the high cost of these unfortunate possibilities.
 We never roam around Mexico without travel insurance.
 The type of travel insurance you use may depend on the type of trip, expenses, and the amount of coverage you seek.
 We have personally used all three of these travel insurances during different trips to Mexico.
 Get quotes for your trip, review the coverage, and see what may work best for you:

-- Safety Wing – A cost-effective solution for travel medical insurance, with minimal coverage, used by many digital nomads and long-term travelers
+- Safety Wing – A cost-effective solution for travel medical insurance, with minimal coverage, used by many digital nomads and long-term travelers.
+Get a quick quote.

 Money Tips and Ways to Save in Mexico